-5. Translate into Russian paying attention to
+Translate into Russian paying attention to Conditional Sentences

-Conditional Sentences

-- 1. According to Professor Peck, there is even some evidence to suggest that if concentrations of carbon dioxide (CO2) in the atmosphere go above 450-600 ppm (parts per million) which according to current patterns could happen in no more than 30 years the world's climate could "flip" to a new, "hotter" state from which there will be no return. - 2.
-If it melted, it would raise global sea levels by five to six metres, putting Calcutta and half of Bangladesh under water. - 3.
+- 1. According to Professor Peck, there is even some evidence to suggest that if concentrations of carbon dioxide (CO2) in the atmosphere go above 450-600 ppm (parts per million) - which according to current patterns could happen in no more than 30 years - the world's climate could "flip" to a new, "hotter" state from which there will be no return. - 2.
+If it melted, it would raise global sea levels by five to six meters, putting Calcutta and half of Bangladesh under water. - 3.
 If it disappears, they will not survive. - 4.
-The scientist asked if he might collaborate. - 6.
-Find paragraphs, dealing with the following: bear , atmosphere , unprecedented, steeply , globe , isolation , isopod , profit , dispassionately , intellectually
+The scientist asked if he might collaborate.

+bear, atmosphere, unprecedented, steeply, globe, isolation, isopod, profit, dispassionately, intellectually